-These steps assume that the application has been compiled, is ready to run, and that OpenFusion and an ORB are correctly installed and running (refer to Section 4, Installing OpenFusion, on page 15).
+These steps assume that the application has been compiled, is ready to run, and that OpenFusion and an ORB are correctly installed and running (refer to "Installing OpenFusion").

-The specific details for running the pre-compiled OpenFusion examples are listed under OpenFusion Examples Specifics on page 30.
+The specific details for running the pre-compiled OpenFusion examples are listed under "OpenFusion Examples Specifics".

-The specific details for running user-compiled examples are listed under User-compiled Application Specifics on page 30.
+The specific details for running user-compiled examples are listed under "User-compiled Application Specifics".

-- Step 1: Determine from the application's instructions if it is executed using the OpenFusion run script, an application-specific script, or (atypically) using the java command directly.
+- 1 Determine from the application's instructions if it is executed using the OpenFusion run script, an application-specific script, or (atypically) using the java command directly.
 The application may consist of two or more components: each may need to be run from individual shells or windows.
-If the application is run from an application-specific script, determine if it uses the run script to start the application or its components (see the Information note under Step 2:). - Step 2: If the application is started using an application-specific script, determine if it sets the CLASSPATH to include the directories and jars for required class files.
-If not, then the CLASSPATH will need to be set by the user (see Step 5:).
-The paths used (relative or absolute) when setting the CLASSPATH will affect which directories the application can be run from.

-- The CLASSPATH must include <install_dir>/lib/fusion.jar.
-If the application is run using the OpenFusion run script, then the CLASSPATH is automatically set to include the fusion.jar file. - It is recommended (and generally required) that applications use the OpenFusion run script since this script sets a variety of configuration settings.
-The run script is located in the bin directory of the OpenFusion installation. - Step 3: The ORB and OpenFusion Service server(s) used by the application must be running.
-If they are not running, then start them. - Starting the ORB and services is explained under Running the ORB Daemons on page 21 and Running Servers on page 22.
-Also refer to Section 1, Running Servers, in the System Guide.
+If the application is run from an application-specific script, determine if it uses the run script to start the application or its components (see the Information note under step 2). - 2 If the application is started using an application-specific script, determine if it sets the CLASSPATH to include the directories and jars for required class files.
+If not, then the CLASSPATH will need to be set by the user (see Step 5).
+The paths used (relative or absolute) when setting the CLASSPATH will affect which directories the application can be run from. - The CLASSPATH must include <install_dir>/lib/fusion.jar.
+If the application is run using the OpenFusion run script, then the CLASSPATH is automatically set to include the fusion. jar file. - It is recommended (and generally required) that applications use the OpenFusion run script since this script sets a variety of configuration settings.
+The run script is located in the bin directory of the OpenFusion installation. - 3 The ORB daemon(s) and OpenFusion Service server(s) used by the application must be running.
+If they are not running, then start them. - Starting the ORB daemon(s) and services is explained under "Running the ORB Daemons" and "Running Servers".
+Also refer to the section Running Servers, in the System Guide.
 The section in the System Guide provides instructions for running servers using the Administration Manager.
-Also, if the application uses the OpenFusion Naming Service to resolve a service or component, then ensure the Naming Service server is running. - Step 4: Open a separate shell or window for each application component; the current directory of each window should be changed to the directory where the application component is to be run from (refer to the CLASSPATH and Application Run Directory topic under OpenFusion Examples Specifics or User-compiled Application Specifics, as appropriate). - Step 5: If the CLASSPATH is not set by the script(s) which start the application (refer Step 2:), then set it to the required directories and jars for each application component's shell. - Step 6: The application's components should be started in the order specified by the application's instructions.
-If using the run script, it is executed as follows (see The run Script and PATH on page 27, where <packagename.classname> is the application component's fully qualified classname and [parameters] is the list of parameters (if any) used by the component.
+Also, if the application uses the OpenFusion Naming Service to resolve a service or component, then ensure the Naming Service server is running.

+- 4 Open a separate shell or window for each application component; the current directory of each window should be changed to the directory where the application component is to be run from (refer to the "CLASSPATH and Application Run Directory" topic under "OpenFusion Examples Specifics" or "User-compiled Application Specifics", as appropriate). - 5 If the CLASSPATH is not set by the script(s) which start the application (see Step 2), then set it to the required directories and jars for each application component's shell. - 6 The application's components should be started in the order specified by the application's instructions.
+If using the run script, it is executed as follows (see "The run Script and PATH", - run <packagename.classname> [parameters]

+where <packagename.classname> is the application component's fully qualified classname and [parameters] is the list of parameters (if any) used by the component.